-1.7.1.4 DA26/2005A - Sunlight Haul Road
+1.2.1.4 DA26/2005A - Sunlight Haul Road

-- Approved September 2006. - Permits construction of the Sunlight haul road in Metz Gully from Metz 7L to Bakers Creek where it connected with an existing road from Bakers Creek to the crest of the east side of the gorge. - Conditions of DA26/2005A are detailed in Error!
-Reference source not found...
+- Approved September 2006. - Permits construction of the Sunlight haul road in Metz Gully from Metz 7L to Bakers Creek where it connected with an existing road from Bakers Creek to the crest of the east side of the gorge.

-1.7.1.5 DA19/2000 - Processing Plant.
+1.2.1.5 DA19/2000 - Processing Plant.

-- Originally approved in 2001 for Antimony Trioxide Plant which was being constructed by NEAM. - Modified as DA19/2000A in 2006 by Straits to change the Antimony Trioxide Plant to the Metal Production Facility, which removed/relocated the existing processing plant from the NEAM location to its current location, plus change the downstream process from one producing antimony trioxide to produce antimony metal. - Modified as DA19/2000B in 2013 by Hillgrove Mines (under Bracken Resources) to add the gold concentrate flotation circuit and concentrate filtration/bagging facility. - Modified as DA19/2000C in 2020 by Hillgrove Mines (under Red River Resources) to add the gravity gold and intensive cyanide leach reactor. - Conditions of DA19/2000 are detailed in Error!
-Reference source not found...
+- Originally approved in 2001 for Antimony Trioxide Plant which was being constructed by NEAM. - Modified as DA19/2000A in 2006 by Straits to change the Antimony Trioxide Plant to the Metal Production Facility, which removed/relocated the existing processing plant from the NEAM location to its current location, plus change the downstream process from one producing antimony trioxide to produce antimony metal. - Modified as DA19/2000B in 2013 by Hillgrove Mines (under Bracken Resources) to add the gold concentrate flotation circuit and concentrate filtration/bagging facility. - Modified as DA19/2000C in 2020 by Hillgrove Mines (under Red River Resources) to add the gravity gold and intensive cyanide leach reactor.